 First of all, how do you know you’re in a crisis?
-Think of it this way: anything that could make you or your company look bad, or isn’t delivering the message and image that you want—that’s potentially a crisis situation.
+Think of it this way: anything that could make you or your company look bad or isn’t delivering the message and image you want is potentially a crisis situation.

 It doesn’t have to be bet-the-farm stakes.
 A single negative Google review can have a snowball effect.
-A crisis can be anything that’s going to give people an inaccurate view of you or your organization.
-That’s the definition, and if it sounds like what you’re going through, don’t just wish the problem would go away.
+A crisis can be anything that will give people an inaccurate view of you or your organization.
+That’s the definition, and if it sounds like what you’re going through, don’t just wish the problem would disappear.
 Instead, take positive steps toward keeping your reputation intact and discuss your situation with a crisis counselor.

-Without question, the best time to consult with a crisis communications firm is when no crisis is imminent.
+The best time to consult with a crisis communications firm is when no crisis is imminent.
 Why?
-Because preventing a crisis is a lot easier that resolving one.
+Because preventing a crisis is a lot easier than resolving one.
 Also, it’s a certainty that you and your stakeholders will spend a lot more money on crisis PR and legal bills during a crisis event than beforehand.
 That’s why Red Banyan assigns a crisis pr task force to your case and provides a crisis audit as one of our core offerings.

 Next Steps: Trust the Process

 Once we get a call, we assign a task force to assess the key elements of the crisis and run it through our proprietary checklist.
 Given our experience, it’s likely we’ve worked through very similar situations, with nearly identical cause and effect patterns, literally hundreds of times.
 Your crisis may be new to you, but it won’t be new to us.

 Our agency task force then develops a threat matrix unique to the event and maps it against what’s hot in the news at the time.
 We do this to determine the level of media attention the situation would expect and how we should engage with the press.